garethjmsaunders/digital-code-style-guide/t4-names.md

  will primarily sit in page layouts, but still make them descriptive with their names, as the names now show up in the navigation object tag.
 We use a BEM-like naming for navigation objects.

-BEM, meaning block, element, modifier, is a front-end methodology coined by developers working at Yandex.
-While BEM is a complete methodology, here we are only concerned with its naming convention.
-Further, the naming convention here only is BEM-like; the principles are exactly the same, but the actual syntax differs slightly.

-BEM splits components' classes into three groups:

-* Block: The sole root of the component.
-* Element: A component part of the block.
-* Modifier: A variant or extension of the block.

 An example: